 In what must be the quickest exit for a recurring character, Mrs Dineen, who debuted the previous week in “The Mainland”, makes her final appearance here.
 As in the previous episode, the two women enable each other’s journey into madness, but this time they end up pulling in the entire tea-serving worker class for a spectacular finish.
 In retrospect, giving Mrs Doyle a best friend to play off really was a godsend for Pauline McLynn, who was often sidelined in favour of the priests – it’s just a pity the character wasn’t created earlier.
 (Thanks to a recommendation from the writers, Doreen Keogh was compensated with a major role in The Royle Family shortly afterwards.)

 The funeral director, Father Niall Haverty, is played by recognisable character actor Stephen Brennan.
-Haverty’s gimmick – a habit of buying novelty products – blatantly exists to set up Ted’s contrived plan to cheat in the game using a remote-control wheelchair and fake hands.
-Without the catch phrases or wild histrionics that define so many of the show’s characters, this could easily have been a simple waste of a good actor, but Brennan puts the work in, animating Haverty with weirdly expressive frowns and fiddly body language worthy of Patrick Troughton… and all with less than two minutes’ screen time.
+Haverty’s gimmick – a habit of buying novelty products – exists only to set up Ted’s contrived plan to cheat in the game using a remote-control wheelchair and fake hands.
+Without the catchphrases or wild histrionics that define so many of the show’s characters, this could easily have been a simple waste of a good actor, but Brennan puts the work in, animating Haverty with an expressiveness and energy that recalls a Patrick Troughton performances – and all in less than two minutes’ screen time.

 The episode’s structural weakness – if that term can be applied to something so unlikely to bother any viewers – is that its story relies on not one, but two ludicrously contrived plot devices.
 Not only is Jack taken out of action by drinking a bottle of Dreamy Sleepy Nightie Snoozy Snooze, but the solution is provided by the combination of a remote-control wheelchair and fake hands.
 It’s difficult to argue that the episode would be better without one of the aforementioned items – its density of ridiculously convenient development stops just short of making matters too surreal for the comedy to work.
 Notably it’s only the third series that resorts to having the characters themselves point out how ridiculous certain plot devices are as a way to offset the audience’s incredulity (just like the perfectly square bit of black dirt in “Are You Right There Father Ted?”).
 It works, but it’s the sort of technique one imagines might have become wearying had the show progressed to a fourth series.